-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018 - Stakeholder consultation with infrastructure providers in March/April 2019 - Stakeholder consultation with infrastructure providers in June 2019
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018 - Stakeholder consultation with infrastructure providers in March/April 2019 - Stakeholder consultation with infrastructure providers in June 2019 - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in June 2019 - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy.

-- 3.151 SGN owns and operates the local gas distribution network in Tunbridge Wells borough, involving the management and responsibilities for regional high pressure transmission pipes and intermediate pressure distribution pipes, along with a number of pressure reduction stations. - 3.152 The borough is served by two grids as follows: - Grid 307 West Kent IPMP this grid serves around a third of the borough including Paddock Wood, Cranbrook and Hawkhurst. - Grid 312 Tunbridge Wells IPMP Serving the west of borough and Royal Tunbridge Wells - 3.153 SGN forecast that for the period up to 2025, future gas demand will decline by over 10% in the southern region.
-This decline is predicted due to the uncertainty over the
+- 3.150 SGN owns and operates the local gas distribution network in Tunbridge Wells borough, involving the management and responsibilities for regional high pressure transmission pipes and intermediate pressure distribution pipes, along with a number of pressure reduction stations. - 3.151 The borough is served by two grids as follows:

-- economy, the introduction of government targets for renewable energy, policies to decarbonise the energy economy, growing low-carbon economy and smart metering. - 3.154 Horsmonden and some of the surrounding areas are not currently serviced by the gas network.
+- Grid 307 West Kent IPMP this grid serves around a third of the borough including Paddock Wood, Cranbrook and Hawkhurst. - Grid 312 Tunbridge Wells IPMP Serving the west of borough and Royal Tunbridge Wells - 3.152 SGN forecast that for the period up to 2025, future gas demand will decline by over 10% in the southern region.
+This decline is predicted due to the uncertainty over the economy, the introduction of government targets for renewable energy, policies to decarbonise the energy economy, growing low-carbon economy and smart metering. - 3.153 Horsmonden and some of the surrounding areas are not currently serviced by the gas network.

-3.155 SGN are currently engaged in ongoing mains replacement programme; however, there are no other major infrastructure plans at present.
+3.154 SGN are currently engaged in ongoing mains replacement programme; however, there are no other major infrastructure plans at present.

-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan

-- 3.156 It is considered that overall, the Tunbridge Wells grid (which covers the TWBC area) is robust and identified proposals within the borough (and other surrounding Local Authority areas within the same grid) will have little effect on network pressures, apart from a reinforcement zone likely to be required in the long term, although this falls within Tandridge District Council area.
-The West Kent Grid is also likely to need reinforcement within Maidstone Borough to accommodate new growth particularly within the Marden area. - 3.157 New development will likely require connections to the gas network, in some instances this may drive reinforcement.
+- 3.155 It is considered that overall, the Tunbridge Wells grid (which covers the TWBC area) is robust and identified proposals within the borough (and other surrounding Local Authority areas within the same grid) will have little effect on network pressures, apart from a reinforcement zone likely to be required in the long term, although this falls within Tandridge District Council area.
+The West Kent Grid is also likely to need reinforcement within Maidstone Borough to accommodate new growth particularly within the Marden area. - 3.156 New development will likely require connections to the gas network, in some instances this may drive reinforcement.